IBM calls time on Slack-rival Watson Workspace

 “I don't think IBM makes any ‘bad' products.
 So [IBM’s decision] is likely more a case of not properly supporting it to become more sticky and gain wider adoption,” Arnold said.

-Watson Workspace offered a free tier – alongside paid Plus and Essentials options – that can be difficult to convert to paid subscriptions and may have been an unattractive business model for IBM, which has prioritized other areas of its business.
+Watson Workspace offered a free tier – alongside paid Plus and Essentials options – that can be difficult to convert to paid subscriptions and may have been an unattractive business model for IBM, which has prioritised other areas of its business.

 “IBM isn't the only vendor to struggle with these types of platforms,” said Arnold.
-“They have all started out with great excitement, but are difficult to monetize.”
+“They have all started out with great excitement, but are difficult to monetise.”

 IBM is not the big name tech vendor to discontinue its team chat app.
 Last year, Atlassian announced the sale of its Stride app to Slack, which immediately discontinued the product months after its launch.